On Optimizing the Communication of Model Parallelism: Optimizations for a single cross-mesh resharding task

-In the following analysis, we assume we are sending a fixed size object that takes duration $t$ to send from one node to another node, and ignore the time we spent on intra-node communication.
-For a communication strategy, we denote $T(A, B)$ to be the time to send the fixed size object from one device to $A\times B$ devices with $A$ nodes and $B$ devices on each node.
-Next, we introduce several strategies, from the most naive to the most effective and analyze their properties.
+In the following analysis, we assume we are sending a fixed-size object that takes duration $t$ to send from a group of nodes to another group and ignore the time we spent on intra-node communication.
+For a communication strategy, we denote $T(A, B)$ to be the time to send the fixed-size object from one device to $A\times B$ devices with $A$ nodes and $B$ devices on each node.
+Next, we introduce several strategies, from the most naive to the most effective.

-\textbf{Send/recv.} We first consider the case that involves only one host as potential sender.
-The simpliest strategy is to let the only sender host send the data slice $\mathit{DS}_i$ to each receiver device in $M_i$ one by one.
-In this case, the total communication latency $T^\mathit{sr}(A,B)=ABt,$ which is proportional to the number of total devices, as in Figure~\ref{fig:send-recv}.
-If some of the receiver GPU devices are co-located on the same node, then this strategy introduces redundant inter-node communication, since the other devices can receive $\mathit{DS}_i$ from devices on the same node that have already received the data slice.
-When there are multiple potential senders, we could distribute workloads to different senders and speed up the overall performance.
-This is load balance which is discussed in the next subsection.
+\textbf{Send/recv.} We first consider the case with only one host as the potential sender.
+The simplest strategy is to let the only sender send the data slice $\mathit{DS}_i$ to each receiver device in $M_i$ one by one.
+In this case, the total communication latency is $T^\mathit{sr}(A,B)=ABt,$ proportional to the number of total devices, as in Figure~\ref{fig:send-recv}.
+If some receiver devices are co-located on the same node, this strategy introduces redundant inter-node communication, since the other devices can receive $\mathit{DS}_i$ from peers on the same node that have already received the data slice.
+When there are multiple potential senders, we can distribute workloads to different senders and speed up the overall performance.
+We discuss such load balance in the next subsection.

-\textbf{Send/recv with local allgather.} One straight-forward improvement to the naive send/recv strategy is to let each receiver node only receive one complete copy of $\mathit{DS}_i$, and then use the fast intra-node connection to transfer the slices among all receiver devices on this node.
+\textbf{Send/recv with local allgather.} One straight-forward improvement to the naive send/recv strategy is to let each receiver node only receive a copy of $\mathit{DS}_i$, and then use the fast intra-node connection to transfer the slices among all devices on this node.
 To achieve this, we split $\mathit{DS}_i$ into $B$ parts, and send each part to one of the $B$ devices on a specific receiver node.
-Then, the receiver devices on the same node assemble a full copy of $\mathit{DS}_i$ via an \emph{all-gather} collective communication primitive.
-Therefore, the overall latency for one sender case is $T^{\mathit{srla}}(A,B)=At,$ as in Figure~\ref{fig:send-recv-local}.
+Then the receiver devices on the same node assemble a full copy of $\mathit{DS}_i$ via an \emph{all-gather} collective communication primitive.
+Therefore, the overall latency for a sender is $T^{\mathit{srla}}(A,B)=At,$ as in Figure~\ref{fig:send-recv-local}.
 This strategy improves the naive send/recv by reducing inter-host communication volume, so the latency is only proportional to the total number of hosts.
 Similar to send/recv, we can distribute the workload with multiple sender candidates.

 \textbf{Send/recv with global allgather.} We further slice $\mathit{DS}_i$ into more fine-grained chunks.
 More specifically, we can split $\mathit{DS}_i$ over all $A\times B$ slices, and send one slice to each of the $A\times B$ devices.
 The latency of this step is $t$ since in total the sender only sends one copy of $\mathit{DS}_i$.
 These devices then perform a global all-gather to collect all slices for each device, whose latency is also $t$ with a typical ring all-gather algorithm \cite{nccl}.
 Therefore, the ideal overall latency $T^{\mathit{srga}}(x,y)=2t,$ which does not grow with the number of nodes or devices, as in Figure~\ref{fig:send-recv-local}.